Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Abstract

 \section{Abstract}

-This paper considers a massive connectivity setting in which a base-station (BS) aims to communicate sources $(X_1,\cdots,X_k)$ to a randomly activated subset of $k$ users, among a large pool of $n$ users, via a common downlink message.
+This paper considers a massive connectivity setting in which a base-station (BS) aims to communicate sources $(X_1,\cdots,X_k)$ to a randomly activated subset of $k$ users, among a large pool of $n$ users, via a common message in the downlink.
 Although the identities of the $k$ active users are assumed to be known at the BS, each active user only knows whether itself is active and does not know the identities of the other active users.
-A naive coding strategy is to transmit the sources alongside the identities of the users for which the source information is intended, which would require $H(X_1,\cdots,X_k) + k\log(n)$ bits, because the cost of specifying the identity of a user is $\log(n)$ bits.
+A naive coding strategy is to transmit the sources alongside the identities of the users for which the source information is intended.
+This requires $H(X_1,\cdots,X_k) + k\log(n)$ bits, because the cost of specifying the identity of one out of $n$ users is $\log(n)$ bits.
 For large $n$, this overhead can be significant.
 This paper shows that it is possible to develop coding techniques that eliminate the dependency of the overhead on $n$, if the source distribution follows certain symmetry.
-Specifically, if the source distribution is independent and identically distributed (i.i.d.) then the overhead can be reduced to at most $O(\log(k))$ bits, and in case of uniform i.i.d.\ sources, the overhead can be further reduced to $O(1)$ bits.
+Specifically, if the source distribution is independently and identically distributed (i.i.d.) then the overhead can be reduced to at most $O(\log(k))$ bits, and in case of uniform i.i.d.\ sources, the overhead can be further reduced to $O(1)$ bits.
 For sources that follow a more general exchangeable distribution, the overhead is at most $O(k)$ bits, and in case of finite-alphabet exchangeable sources, the overhead can be further reduced to $O(\log(k))$ bits.
 The downlink massive random access problem is closely connected to the study of finite exchangeable sequences.
-The proposed coding strategy allows bounds on the relative entropy distance between finite exchangeable distributions and i.i.d.\ mixture distributions to be developed, and gives a new relative entropy version of the finite de Finetti theorem which is scaling optimal.
+The proposed coding strategy allows bounds on the Kullback-Leibler (KL) divergence between finite exchangeable distributions and i.i.d.\ mixture distributions to be developed and gives a new KL divergence version of the finite de Finetti theorem, which is scaling optimal.